Duration: at least one week

 Explore Negril's bohemian West End

-Numerous small bars and restaurants make up for a lively evening atmosphere.
-Negril’s West end is also home to the world-famous Rick’s Cafe, where you can either admire cliff jumpers or even jump yourself; you’ll also find party vibes during COVID.
 Because it seemed like one of the most touristy things to do, I avoided going to Rick’s Cafe on my first days but ended up enjoying the vibes when I finally ended up going.

-In the vibrant West end of Negril, Rick’s Cafe is a world-famous hotspot known for its stunning views and exciting cliff jumping opportunities.
+In the vibrant West end of Negril, Rick’s Cafe is a world-famous hotspot known for its stunning views and exciting cliff-jumping opportunities.
 So whether you are a thrill-seeker looking for an adrenaline rush or want to take in the breathtaking scenery, Rick’s Cafe is the place to go.
 And even though it’s one of the most popular tourist attractions in Negril, you’ll still find a fun and festive atmosphere with great music and friendly vibes.
-So if you’re visiting Negril and looking for unique things to do, be sure to check out Rick’s Cafe at the West end!
+So, if you’re visiting Negril and looking for unique things to do, be sure to check out Rick’s Cafe at the West End!
 Because it seemed like one of the most touristy things to do, I avoided going to Rick’s Cafe on my first days but ended up enjoying the vibes when I finally went!

-Relax at Halfmoon Beach
+Relax at Half-moon Beach

 You can visit Half Moon Beach on a day trip, stop for a meal, rent a cabin, or camp on the property.
 Plenty of activities keep you busy, or you can relax and soak up the atmosphere.
 Half Moon Beach is a perfect choice if you’re looking for a relaxed and peaceful place to stay in Negril.
 There is also a restaurant to feed you!
 It’s best to visit Half-moon beach by taxi.